apache/trafficserver/doc/admin-guide/plugins/background_fetch.en.rst

    The ``include`` configuration directive is only used when there is a corresponding ``exclude`` to exempt.
    For example, a single line directive, ``include Host example.com`` would not make the plugin *only* act on example.com.
-To acheive classic allow (only) lists, one would need to have a broad exclude line, such as::
+To achieve classic allow (only) lists, one would need to have a broad exclude line, such as::

       exclude Host *